Work for Us

 We are committed to high quality care; we score consistently high Quality and Outcomes Framework (QOF) achievement, we are rated “Good” by the Care Quality Commission, we perform well in local prescribing reviews, we have an average score of 9/10 in 67 ‘I Want Great Care ratings’ and we receive few patient complaints.

-We are well-represented in Oxfordshire CCG, the local Federation (OxFed), and are an active member of our local PCN (SEOxHA).
+We are an active member of our local PCN (South East Oxford Health Alliance, "SEOxHA").

 We recognise that life in General Practice can be challenging and stressful, and we are committed to staff wellbeing.